sby1ce/countdown-timers-android/README.md

 At the time of writing, see if you have NDK installed in Android Studio File -> Settings -> Languages & Frameworks ->
 Android SDK -> SDK Tools -> NDK (Side by side)

+>[!NOTE]
+> library-wrapper in NDK uses Python `pipes` library which was removed in Python 3.13
+> At the time of writing in order to build Rust from Gradle you need to downgrade global Python <3.13

 # Licences